 The Corkscrew Swamp Sanctuary is located 30 minutes east of Naples, Florida, in the heart of the Everglades.
-The Corkscrew Swamp Sanctuary covers a 2.5-mile boardwalk loop adventure through pine flatwoods, wet prairies, around a marsh, and through the largest old growth Bald Cypress Forest in North America.
+The Corkscrew Swamp Sanctuary covers a 2.5-mile boardwalk loop adventure through pine flatwoods, wet prairies, around a marsh, and through the largest old growth Bald Cypress forest in North America.

 There are 69 ecosystems recognized by the Florida Natural Areas Inventory, FNAI, across the state.
-These fall into 6 categories, the interior uplands, wetlands, and waters; and coastal uplands, wetlands and water.
+These fall into 6 categories, interior uplands, wetlands, and waters; and coastal uplands, wetlands, and water.
 Corkscrew Swamp Sanctuary occupies roughly 13,000 acres but the boardwalk loop takes you through a sampling of some of these many habitats that are protected within the 13,000 acres.
 It is home to hundreds of alligators, otters, white-tailed deer, red-bellied turtles, raptors, wading birds, and a wide variety of songbirds.
 Beyond the boardwalk, these lands are protected, managed, and preserved.
 The sanctuary is known for its bird habitats and is home to endangered birds like the federally endangered Wood Stork.

-Owen visited the Corkscrew Swamp Sanctuary in February of 2003, and has photographed the White Ibis, and other Long-Legged Waders.
+Owen visited the Corkscrew Swamp Sanctuary in February of 2003 and has photographed the White Ibis, and other Long-Legged Waders.